effector/effector/beta/src/content/docs/en/api/effector/Store.md

 - `.on`
 - `.reset`
 - using ReadonlyStore as a `target` in `sample`, `guard` and so on

+Moveorver, ReadonlyStore _does not have_ the following properties:

+- `.reinit`, because it is not possible to reinitialize read-only store

 Any kind of store can be used as a `clock` or `source` in methods like [sample](/en/api/effector/sample).